-Jane Stratton, Executive Director of Think+DO Tank Foundation.
+Jane Stratton, Creative Director of Think+DO Tank Foundation.
 Her purpose is to work with local communities to strengthen their capacity to address their own everyday challenges and to understand the deeper drivers of those challenges.
 She does this through the arts, leading projects that marry high calibre artistic practice with strong social policy analysis and community development principles.
 Jane believes that participation in the arts can create the conditions for individual and collective transformation.
 In 2013, Jane began to produce large-scale public arts projects independently (Against the Tide: A Highway West and The Motion Room).
 Jane holds First Class Honours degrees in Politics and Law (ANU, National Undergraduate Scholar) and a Masters of Law (New York University; International Human Rights Fellow).
 She has worked as a commercial and litigation lawyer and as a public policy advocate, human rights activist and educator for diverse organisations including the Public Interest Advocacy Centre, Human Rights Watch, Australian Human Rights Commission, United Nations High Commissioner for Refugees (Thailand), International Criminal Tribunal for the Former Yugoslavia, Diplomacy Training Program and the University of New South Wales.
 She is the author of community guides to human rights and international law (State Library of NSW).

 Siobhán McCann, Chair is the Policy and Engagement Manager at Plan International, Australia.
 She has an Arts/Law degree (University of Tasmania) and a Masters of Law specializing in child rights law (University of Melbourne).
 Siobhán has worked for over a decade in the Victorian public service in law reform and has advised both the Departments of Human Services and Health on human rights compliance in the areas of housing and child protection.
 Siobhán was a founding member of the Victorian chapter of Australian Lawyers for Human Rights, a national network of lawyers committed to advocating for human rights and rights-based approaches in Australia.
 At Plan International, Siobhán is responsible for parliamentary advocacy, community and youth engagement and child rights capacity-building.
 She has specialist expertise in strategic planning; program design, implementation and improvement; and innovation.